 Generally speaking, southern Arizona has the true desert climate, with extremely hot and dry weather.
 Much of Northern Arizona, sitting at significantly higher elevations, is covered in pine forests and has much cooler weather with more rain and snow.

 Arizona has also earned a reputation for is its relatively low cost of living.
 While costs can vary significantly across the state, it’s surprisingly affordable to live in many Arizona communities–including some of the best-known cities and college towns.

-Here you’ll find the full list, along with the highlights that are top 10 cheapest places to live in Arizona in 2021.
+Here you’ll find the full list, along with the highlights that are top 10 best & cheapest places to live in Arizona in 2021.

 Table of Contents:

 - Population: 16,534 | Rank Last Year: #155

 - Cost of Living: 24.0% above the national average